JulienElM/obsidian-reminder-external-notifications/README.md

 ![demo](./img/plugin-demo.gif)

 ## External reminder API
-If you have defined an external endpoint, the plugin will call this endpoint with the following information in the request body :
+If you have defined an external endpoint, the plugin send a POST request to this endpoint with the following request body :
 ```
 {
   # ntfy specific properties, for easy notifications setup